 So the high harmonics above the fc selected by RTONE are attenuated like the graph below:

 The range of the filter is pretty wide, being able to sweep almost all the audio spectrum from 475Hz to 32KHz.
 The Tone Control combined with all the other filters placed in the pedal will create a mid-hump, to be analyzed in the Frequency Response Section.

-The Fet common drain is useful because it uses a very reduced amount of components, it has high input impedance (approx R8=1MΩ) and a medium-low output impedance (few hundred of ohms).
+The JFET common drain is useful because it uses a very reduced amount of components, it has a high input impedance (approx R8=1MΩ) and a medium-low output impedance (few hundred of ohms).

 The frequency response of the Pro Co Rat is designed to empathize the mid frequencies.
 In order to do it, the waveform is filtered through the different stages, removing the harsh high-freq harmonics and the overloading bass presence.